Optimal investment for participating insurance contracts under VaR-Regulation: The financial market and participating contracts

-} It is straightforward to check that Assumption (U) holds for commonly used utility functions like power, logarithmic, exponential.
-This condition is needed to guarantee the existence of the Lagrangian multiplier $\lambda$.
+It is straightforward to check that Assumption (U) holds for commonly used utility functions like power or logarithmic.
+This condition is needed below to guarantee the existence of the Lagrangian multiplier $\lambda$.